jampp/geeks/_src/_posts/2017-01-31-learning-rtb.markdown

 [convenient trade-off][sgd] between optimization and estimation errors in scenarios where computational capacity ---and not available data--- is the real bottleneck.
-Every day our system is able to learn from an online stream of tens of millions of events published by the bidder into a very lightweight middleware implemented on top of [ZMQ][zmq].
+Every day our system is able to learn from an online stream of tens of millions of messages published by the bidder into a very lightweight middleware implemented on top of [ZMQ][zmq].

 The first step after receiving an event from the stream is to turn it into a